valentinchelle/valentinchelle.github.io/_posts/2019-09-29-Ai-counter-depression.markdown

 ## Counter the Depression

 ![](/assets/feelingofjoy.svg)
-If social networks could set a depression detection that would be already great.
-It would be then very simple to at least recommend helping links to depressive users.
+If social networks could set a depression detection as presented above, that would already be great.
+It would then be very simple to at least recommend helpful resources to depressive users.

-Not only can our work be used to detect depression, but it can additionally be applied with ease to actively mitigate the spread of depression.
+Not only can my work be used to detect depression, but it can additionally be applied with ease to actively mitigate the spread of depression.
 Here are some methods I thought about, without having to do much more effort.

 ### 1. Limiting interaction with depressive content

-Offer to the users, with their consent with the user ( in total transparency please ), a way to limit their exposure to sad content if they are classified as depressed user.
+The first way would be to offer to the users, with their consent, a way to limit their exposure to sad content if they are classified as a depressed user.
 This would limit the vicious circle effect.
-This would require to be able to classify the content as a sad content or a happy one, but this is something that has been done many times in the past years, so this is easily doable.
+This would require to be able to classify the content as as sad or happy, but this is something that has been done many times in the past years, so this is easily doable.

 ### 2. Increase exposure to happy content